Max-Kaye/IT-project/README.md

     pip install -r requirements.txt

-(stores stuff in `/usr/local/lib/python2.7/dist-packages` on Linux)
+(stores stuff in `/usr/local/lib/python2.7/dist-packages` or `/home/ant/.local/lib/python3.8/site-packages/` on Linux)

 Note that `requirements.txt` can be generated using `pip freeze` => copy all of it into `requirements.txt`, or just the stuff that is explicitly installed (not quite as robust).